irrdnet/irrd/docs/admins/configuration.rst

   |br| **Change takes effect**: after SIGHUP.
-* ``server.http.event_stream_access_list``: a reference to an access list in the configuration, where only IPs in the access list are permitted access to the :doc:`event stream </users/query/event-stream>` initial download and websocket stream.
+* ``server.http.event_stream_access_list``: a reference to an access list in the configuration, where only IPs in the access list are permitted access to the :doc:`event stream </users/queries/event-stream>` initial download and WebSocket stream.
 If not defined, all access is denied.
   |br| **Default**: not defined, all access denied for event stream.
   |br| **Change takes effect**: after SIGHUP.